 By J.R.
 Appling

 Transportation presents many risks and exposures that come with day-to-day operations.
 I often discuss with my clients, and others in the trucking/logging field, important, but overlooked questions that are vital to understanding the insurance and needs of your business.
-I specialize in Transportation Risk and seek to help by offering solutions to the exposures companies face within this industries.
+I specialize in Transportation Risk and seek to help by offering solutions to the exposures companies face within these industries.

 Driver Shortage: How can I attract and retain quality drivers?

-One of the best ways to keep your rates down, is to have qualified and experienced drivers on your team.
+One of the best ways to keep your rates down is to have qualified and experienced drivers on your team.
 With the resources, online presence, and HR experience to back it up, Byars|Wright can help by being an advocate for finding those drivers you currently may not be able to reach.
 Some questions I present are listed below:

 How are you locating and recruiting your drivers?
-Depending on your location, sometimes it’s hard to find high quality drivers.
+Depending on your location, sometimes it’s hard to find high-quality drivers.
 Are you using social media to attract drivers efficiently?
 Are you taking advantage of LinkedIn, job fairs, social media, and strategic advertisement?
-Are you willing to accommodate quality drivers needs?
+Are you willing to accommodate quality drivers’ needs?
 Is your brand being built in an attractive way?
 As an industry expert, I am always looking at ways to add to my clients’ brand.

 Investing on the front end by recruiting millennials – Millennials have grown up with technology at their fingertips.
 They want freedom, comradery, fulfillment and they want to make a difference in what they are doing.
 Selling financial freedom, and not having a desk job can be very appealing.
 Is your company painting that picture and willing to invest in that generation?
-What does the future look like for a quality driver who stays with the company for the long haul (financial incentives, benefits, health of the organization, and the growth of the company)?
+What does the future look like for a quality driver who stays with the company for the long haul (financial incentives, benefits, the health of the organization, and the growth of the company)?

 How are you retaining your employees?
-Having a robust employee benefit plan is necessary in order to compete with other trucking companies when looking for drivers.
+Having a robust employee benefits plan is necessary in order to compete with other trucking companies when looking for drivers.
 Incentive plans, profit sharing, bonuses, etc. are other great ways to retain the wonderful employees that you have been able to recruit.

 Why is it important for my trucking company to be well covered?